cnnrbrn/noob-nerds-content/javascript/objects/uncaught-type-error.md

-# Objects: Uncaught TypeError
+# Uncaught TypeError

-Trying to access properties or objects that don't exist is a common problem.
+Trying to access a nested property of a property that doesn't exist will return this error in Chrome and Edge:

-In Chrome and Edge the error message looks like this:

 ```bash
 Uncaught TypeError: Cannot read properties of undefined (reading 'property_name')